gbmhunter/MPid/README.md

 - v1.0.0.0 		-> (2012/10/01) Initial commit.
 - v1.0.0.1		-> (2013/05/27) Added README.rst.
 - v1.1.0.0		-> (2013/05/27) Added units tests and UnitTest++ library to test/.
 Made debug printing portable (by creating PrintDebug() function).
 Fixed bug with settingSampleMs for PidDbl object (added "this->").
+Prevented derivative control for influencing the output until at least two calls to Run() have been made (i.e. doesn't assume previous input was 0.0 on first call to Run()).
+- v2.0.0.0		-> (2013/05/27) Added support for PID control of any data type by making PID class and functions templates.
+- v2.0.0.1		-> (2013/05/27) Changed README.rst to README.md (to markdown format).